 The south direction is how we travel through our emotions.
 It is water.
 It is our emotional body.
 It is emotional intelligence.
 It is feeling our feelings freely.

-The south relates to the sacral chakra.
+The south relates to the sacral chakra and heart chakra.

 The two most important puzzle pieces of the wheel are: the north’s self-realization (knowing our true selves) and the south’s self-love (accepting ourselves).
 Without these two, nothing else will ever fall into balance.